lawleyfall2019/110-fall2019/exercises/audioExercise/audioExercise.md

 - Downloading Sample Ignites
   - Download and decompress the [archive of sample presentations](sample-ignites.zip).
   - Each presentation has 6 slides: An intro/title slide, 4 presentation slides, and a credits slide at the end.
   - Choose the set of slides you want to work with.
 You can choose from Chocolate, Dr. Who, Star Wars or Nintendo.
-Don't worry too much about the content of the narration--this is about process rather than content, so your content doesn't even have to be accurate!
-(Yes, if you absolutely must, you can change the slides and use a different topic.
-But remember the goal of this exercise is learning to use an audio editor to make voice-over narration for PowerPoint, so spending a lot of time on content production isn't necessary or wise.)
+Don't worry too much about the content of the narration--this is about process rather than content, so your narration content doesn't have to be accurate!
   - You will need to record narration for the title slide and the four content slides; you do not need to record narration for the credits slide (unless you want to).
 - Script Writing:
   - Write a script to be read based on your notes so you'll know what to say.
 Time yourself reading it to make sure your script fits the time constraints (15 seconds per slide).
 Trim as needed.
 Narration is hard to do extemporaneously - it is much easier to read from a script.